Knowledge base

 Prerequisites

-- You have the option to use the Service Mail offered by Infomaniak or any other email service of your choice.
+- You have the possibility to use the Mail Service offered by Infomaniak or any other mail service of your choice.

-When you have an email address whose domain is attached to your website ( e-mail@domain-site.xyz for example, provide its details to use it for sending via SMTP from the web server:
+When you have an email address whose domain is attached to your website ( email@domain-site.xyz for example) enter its details to use it for sending from the web server via SMTP:

 … on WordPress

-- Log in to the WordPress admin panel.
+- Log in to the WordPress administration panel.

 - Install an SMTP extension (WP Mail SMTP works).